This section details:

-Examinations have now been submitted to their examination’s boards for A Levels and GCSEs.
-The final grade will be calculated on a range of evidence, for example, prior attainment, teacher views on what a learner could have achieved had they sat their exams and other evidence.
+Estimated grades were submitted by schools to their examination’s boards for A Levels and GCSEs.
+The final grade will now be those submitted by the school or college based on teacher views on what learners could have achieved had they sat their exams and other evidence.

-Results day in Wales will be on the 13th of August for AS and A levels and the 20th of August for GCSEs.
+Results day in Wales was on the 13th of August for AS and A levels and will be the 20th of August for GCSEs.

 Qualifications Wales has published a detailed set of FAQs on examinations in Wales.
 Do make sure to keep checking there for further information.